andreas-hofmann/goddl/README.md

 Simple as that.

-So far, this small program only logs temperature and humidity.
+So far, this small program only logs temperature, humidity and pressure.
 More to come.
 Eventually.